lukejacksonn/servor/README.md

 - 🖥 Redirects all path requests to a single file for frontend routing
 - ♻️ Reloads the browser when project files get added, removed or modified
 - 🔐 Supports https with self signed certificates added to the systems trusted store
-- 🔎 Discovers freely available ports to serve on if none is provided
+- 🔎 Discovers freely available ports to serve on if no port is specified

 ## CLI Usage